Winter Dance Week, 2008 — John C. Campbell Folk School, Brasstown, North Carolina

 English — I know what it means, but Americans have a very different idea — some of them even claim to speak it!
 Of course English dancing has been influenced from all over, just like the English language, but I went to a session in the States called “English” and there was only one dance that I considered English in style.
 I'm not saying that Gary Roodman and Fried Herman don't write English dances, or I'd have to say I don't write American Squares, but some other people haven't quite got it.

 Country — people have been arguing over that one for ages.
 When Playford published The English Dancing Master in 1651, was he publishing the dances of the country people?
 No, he was publishing dances of the court.
 Some of them may have come from the country originally, but they were smartened up for their new job.
 And yet there were and still are dances of the people.
-Cecil Sharp collected “traditional” dances (another mine-field of a word) which were passed on by doing them, not by learning them from a book or dancing master.
+Cecil Sharp collected “traditional” dances (another minefield of a word) which were passed on by doing them, not by learning them from a book or dancing master.
 Some of these were derived from 19th century quadrilles, which I'll be talking about in my “200 Years of American” sessions.
 Many were very simple and quite energetic, and when I started dancing we did plenty of them.
 Now the dancers in England are much older, and the traditional dances with stepping — rant, hornpipe, polka, even skip-change — have fallen out of favour.
-In the States they hardly exist at all — when dancers in the States say English Country they mean Playford-style, smooth and gentle, no swings, preferably longways in triple-time with a beautiful tune that you can just drift through.
+In the States they hardly exist at all — when dancers in the States say English Country they mean Playford-style, smooth and gentle, no swings, preferably longways in triple-time with a beautiful tune in a minor key that you can just drift through.
 Yes these are English Country, but so are Morpeth Rant, La Russe, Cumberland Square Eight and many many more — and these don't get a look-in over here.

 Challenging — once again it means different things to different people.
 If people are new to a dance form, everything is challenging at first.
 Once they've learnt more, some challenging dances become easy, but some remain challenging.
 Why is this?
 I'm going to suggest a few reasons, and for the rest of the week we'll be doing plenty of dances and I'll be really interested to know whether you find them challenging or not.